Skip Navigation

 Empowerment, Respect, Accountability, Compassion, Integrity, Acceptance, Education

-Dear Peace Church: Thank you so much for your gift of $500 on March 16, 2023.
+Dear Peace Church: Thank you so much for your gift of $250 on January 5.
 Because of you, Willis Dady Homeless Services is moving people from homelessness to housing every day.
 Your support means we can continue to live out our mission to provide shelter and prevent homelessness for hundreds of people in our community.
 Your gift allows us to provide children, parents, and single adults with a safe place to call home, while the adults work with skilled staff to find a stable, long-term place to live.
 Your donation also helps any household in Linn County if they are faced with an eviction.
 Our Prevention Advocates help in crises with resources to help people to stay in place or to find a new home without ever entering homelessness.
 Finally, your support allows us to reach out to people living on the streets of our community with emergency shelter on freezing cold nights, connecting them to health care, supportive housing, and other resources.
-Above all, our outreach workers are making sure people living on the streets know they are valued and that help is available.
-Thank you for continuing to support Willis Dady! ~ With gratitude, Alicia Faust, Executive Director, and Aaron Amundson, Development Director, March 17, 2023
+Our outreach workers are making sure people living on the streets know they are valued and that help is available.
+Thank you so much for your support! ~ With gratitude, Aaron Amundson, Development Director, January 8, 2024

 • As of February 2023, Peace Church is partnering with our C Avenue neighbor, Mt.
 Zion Missionary Baptist Church, to provide food and household item donations to the Mt.
 Zion Food Pantry.
 The pantry is open on Saturdays from 1-3 p.m.